Use the Alexander Technique to feel, move, and perform your best.

-The Alexander Technique teaches you to recognize and change long-standing patterns of movement, posture, and reaction that cause unnecessary tension.
+Alexander Technique lessons teach you to recognize and change long-standing patterns of movement, posture, and reaction that cause unnecessary tension.

 Commonly used in the artistic worlds of theatre, dance, and music, the Alexander Technique is increasingly being applied by people of all backgrounds to enhance ability and health.

-As a student of the Alexander Technique you'll learn to encourage natural responses that underlie healthy posture, balance, and greater freedom in breathing and movement.
+As a student of the Alexander Technique, you learn to encourage natural responses that underlie healthy posture, balance, and greater freedom in breathing and movement.
 As a result of lessons, students regularly experience a sense of physical lightness, ease of posture, increased mental well-being, and decreased strain in daily life.

 The Alexander Technique is regularly used to reduce physical and mental tension interfering with a fuller expression of health and well-being.

 The Alexander Technique does not replace conventional medical treatment.
-Instead, it takes an educational approach to explore an aspect of daily life that often goes unnoticed: How persistent aches, pains, and stresses relate to the ways in which we move, posture ourselves, and go about our daily lives and activities.
+Instead, it takes an educational approach to examine and develop an aspect of daily life that often goes unnoticed: How persistent aches, pains, and stresses relate to the ways you move, posture yourself, and perform your daily activities.